shaoxiongji/sw-detection/README.md

 The original text data can not be provided publicly for the consideration of users privacy.
 It will be provided by request, see the data availability in our paper.

-**Notice** Only Reddit data is available for sharing.
+**Notice** Only Reddit dataset is available for sharing.
 Please contact me using your _institutional email_ to identify yourself when request for it.
-Due to a large number of messages, I may miss you message or it may been misclassified as spam.
+Due to a large number of messages, I may miss your message or it may been misclassified as spam.
 Sorry for that.

-If you'd like to collect data, please refer this repository: [web spider](https://github.com/shaoxiongji/webspider-eda).
+If you'd like to collect your own data, please refer this repository: [web spider](https://github.com/shaoxiongji/webspider-eda).

 These two xlsx files in this project contain some sample data composed by the author.
 *Notice: when running the scripts, please replace them with requested data or your own data.*